Tamara Dobson

 Tamara Janice Dobson (May 14, 1947 – October 2, 2006) was an American actress and fashion model.
-Beginning her career in modeling during the late 1960s, Dobson became best known for her title role as government agent Cleopatra "Cleo" Jones the 1973 Blaxploitation film Cleopatra Jones and its 1975 sequel Cleopatra Jones and the Casino of Gold.
+Beginning her career in modeling during the late 1960s, Dobson became best known for her title role as government agent Cleopatra "Cleo" Jones in the 1973 blaxploitation film Cleopatra Jones and its 1975 sequel Cleopatra Jones and the Casino of Gold.

 Early life and education

 Born in Baltimore, Maryland, Dobson was the second of four children born to Melvin and Evelyn Dobson (née Russell).
+She attended Western High School, an academically demanding all-girls institution.
+Her father sold tickets for the Pennsylvania Railroad and her mother was a beautician.
+The family was poor, but Tamara had the full complement of piano, tap and ballet lessons.
+Her parents sent her on to the Baltimore Institute of Art, and after she got her degree, she went on to qualify as a beautician, like her mother.

 Dobson started as a beautician.
 Dobson started her modeling career doing fashion shows at her school, Maryland Institute College of Art, where she also received her degree in fashion illustration.
 While studying, Dobson was discovered in 1969 and began to film commercials and modeled.

 Career

 After school, Dobson moved from Maryland to New York to model and act full-time.
 Dobson modeled for Jet Magazine sometime during her early modeling career.
 Dobson eventually became a fashion model for Vogue Magazine, in addition to modeling for Essence magazine.
 She was also in TV commercials for Revlon, Fabergé, and Chanel.
-Dobson is also recognized by the Guinness Book of World Records as the "Tallest Leading Lady in Film", standing at 6 foot 2 inches.
+Dobson is also recognized by the Guinness Book of World Records as the "Tallest Leading Lady in Film", standing at 6 feet 2 inches.
 Aside from Cleopatra Jones, Dobson had roles in other films such as Come Back, Charleston Blue; Chained Heat and Norman...
 Is That You?

 Dobson also starred in episode 13 of Buck Rogers in the 25th Century as Doctor Delora Bayliss and in Season 2 of Jason of Star Command.